Time-Aware Projections: Truly Node-Private Graph Statistics under Continual Observation: Introduction

 \subsection{Organization of This Manuscript}

-\Cref{sec:prelims} lays out the model and basic definitions used in the remainder of the paper. \Cref{sec:projection} presents the time-aware projections and the results on their stability. \Cref{sec:always-private} explains the general black-box transformation from $D$-restricted edge (or node) privacy to true node privacy. \Cref{sec:opt algs} develops the applications to basic graph statistics. \yoakland{Because of space constraints, many proofs are deferred to the full version.
-An (anonymized) full version (or a proof of any particular statement) is available upon request.}
+\Cref{sec:prelims} lays out the model and basic definitions used in the remainder of the paper. \Cref{sec:projection} presents the time-aware projections and the results on their stability. \Cref{sec:always-private} explains the general black-box transformation from $D$-restricted edge (or node) privacy to true node privacy. \Cref{sec:opt algs} develops the applications to basic graph statistics. \Cref{sec:experiments} presents our experimental results. \yoakland{Because of space constraints, many proofs are deferred to the full version, which can be found at \cite{JainSW24}.}